kapvipoor/VFrame/README.md

 		3. Directional Light is being applied to regions in shaodw as well.
 		4. High Perspective and Projection Aliasing
 	- Bugs:
-		1. Deferred pass is not correctly utilising the light direction
+		1. PCF is not correct in the differed pass
-		2. Peter-Panning effect has not been addressed.
-Use front face culling on shadow pass to fix this
+		2. Peter-Panning effect has not been addressed
-		3. Shadow Acne has not been addresses
+		3. Shadow Acne has not been addressed

-9. Gltf loader with stb_image support
+		4. Front face culling in shadow pass is producing buggy results
+		5. PCF is producing buggy results

+9. Physically Based Rendering
+	- Features
+		1. Using Schlick GGX Geometry Shadowing and Geometry Occlusion
+		2. Using Trowbridge-Reitz GGX normal distribution
+		3. Schlick GGX to statistically estiamte light ray occlusion
+		4. Fresnel Schlick Approximation for Fresnel Effect
 	- Challanges Faced:	-
+	- Algorithm Limitations:
+		1. Not implemented IBL for accuracy
+		2. Only using Lambertian for diffuse computation
+	- Bugs: -

+10. Gltf loader with stb_image support
+	- Challanges Faced:	-
 	- Algorithm Limitations: -
 	- Bugs: -

-10. Shader Compilation - GLSL to SPIRV
+11. Shader Compilation - GLSL to SPIRV
 	- Challanges Faced:	-
 	- Algorithm Limitations:
 		1. Currently inspired from Sascha Willems's offline python script using glslangValidator
         2. Will later move to a runtime glsl compilation process
 	- Bugs: -

-11. Bounding Box Debug Display
+12. Bounding Box Debug Display
 	- Challanges Faced:	-
 	- Algorithm Limitations:
 		1. Currently generating vertex and indices as 1 complete buffer and rending as single draw call (GPU effecient with some CPU overhead)